Evangelos Averoff: Historical tradition

 For the Aromanians of Metsovo, Evangelos Averof is the last representative of a long tradition of local benefactors.
 He played a leading role in the founding of the Foundation of Baron Michael Tositsas, which he ran for 40 years, thus contributing greatly to the contemporary development of the town of Metsovo.
 Fulfilling the wish of Baron Michael Tossizza that the President of the Foundation bear his family name, he then added the surname Tossizza to his surname.

 Evangelos Averof Foundation

-He also founded the Evangelos Averof-Tositsas Foundation,to which he donated his significant personal collection of paintings by Greek artists of the 19th and early 20th century and built a gallery to house it.
+He also founded the Evangelos Averof-Tositsas Foundation, to which he donated his significant personal collection of paintings by Greek artists of the 19th and early 20th century and built a gallery in Metsovo to house it.
 At the same time he invested in local vineyards cultivating the abandoned lands of Metsovo and creating a contemporary winery.
 After his death (1990) the people of Metsovo honored him by placing his statue in the town's central square.